data-fair/app-charts/README.md

     npm run dev

-You can now add an application configuration pointing to http://localhost:3000.
+You can now add an application configuration pointing to http://localhost:3000 in your data-fair instance.
 Edit the configuration, edit the code source, etc.

 ## Project overview

-TODO: most important = JSON schema based configuration.
+The project contains some application level logic code, some boilerplate code related to our choice of frameworks and tools.
+The folowing are some key elements, that are integral to developping an application DataFair.

+### static/config-schema.json

+A JSON schema file that describes the expected configuration.
+DataFair expects this file to be found at the precise path %MY APP%/config-schema.json.

+The content of this JSON schema is extended with some annotations used by DataFair to automatically create a configuration form.
+The details of these annotations can be found in demo of the library we maintain to create these forms:  [vuetify-jsonschema-form](https://github.com/koumoul-dev/vuetify-jsonschema-form).

+### app.html

+This the root template used to generate the HTML pages of this application.
+The key element here is this line:

+    <script type="text/javascript">window.APPLICATION=%APPLICATION%;</script>

+The string %APPLICATION% will be replaced automaticaly by the actual content of the configuration, when this application is re-exposed by DataFair.
+Later code can use the global variable APPLICATION to start interacting with the DataFair API.

 ## Deployment

 This project is configured to use [gh-pages-multi](https://github.com/koumoul-dev/gh-pages-multi) to push the built application to [GitHub Pages](https://pages.github.com/).
+Basically it is a free, fast, static Web server for Open Source projects.
+If you fork this application to create your own you are encouraged to follow the same pattern.

-Deploy manually in a "latest" subdirectory:
+Deploying manually to a "latest" subdirectory:

     PUBLIC_URL=https://koumoul-dev.github.io/data-fair-charts/latest/ npm run generate
     npm run deploy

+Setting up an automatic deployment process is easy thanks to [Travis CI](travis-ci.org).
+The .travis.yml file in this repository is an example.
+Every commit to master triggers a push to the "latest" subdirectory of the Web server, and every tag is pushed in a MAJOR.x subdirectory.